JackFu123/AA228-final-project/README.md

 * Actions: The set of possible maneuvers the autonomous vehicle can take, such as accelerating, decelerating, stopping, turning left, turning right, or going straight.
 The actions can be classified into longitudinal and lateral behaviors.
-* Transitions: The probabilistic model describing how the environment evolves in re- sponse to the vehicle’s actions, influenced by the behavior of other agents and traffic light changes.
+* Transitions: The probabilistic model describing how the environment evolves in response to the vehicle’s actions, influenced by the behavior of other agents and traffic light changes.
 * Rewards: The objective function to be maximized, which could include factors such as safety (collision avoidance), efficiency (travel time), comfort(jerk), and compliance with traffic regulations.